 Oh my God, it’s Legends of the Hidden Temple!
 Bayon is famous for these faces, and it has tons (200+) of them.

 One face on the main prang (pictured left) and two on some other (pictured right).
-Historians are unsure exactly who these faces represent, although they have two theories: King Jayavarman VII (the most powerful Khmer monarch of all time) or Avalokitesvara (the Buddhist enlighted-mind embodiment of compassion).
+Historians are unsure exactly who these faces represent, although they have two theories: King Jayavarman VII (the most powerful Khmer monarch of all time) or Avalokitesvara (the Buddhist enlightened-mind embodiment of compassion).
 The faces may even be a combination of these two figures.

 There are five faces in this photograph.
 Can you find them all?

 From Bayon we headed to our third Angkor destination.
-On the way, we rode by Terrace of the Elephants, a beautiful stone elephant mural along a platform the king used to greet his victorious returning army.
+On the way, we rode by Terrace of the Elephants, a beautiful stone elephant mural along the platform the king used to greet his victorious returning army.